Indiana: Vocational schools

 Indiana has a strong vocational school system.
 Charles Allen Prossor, known as the father of vocational education in the United States, was from New Albany.
 The Charles Allen Prosser School of Technology is named in his honor.
 There are vocational schools in every region of Indiana, and most Indiana students can freely attend a vocational school during their high school years and receive training and job placement assistance in trade jobs.
 The International Union Of Operating Engineers (IUOE) has seven local unions in Indiana, offering apprenticeship and training opportunities.
 According to the Electrical Training Alliance website, there are ten electrical training centers in Indiana.

 Colleges and universities

-The largest educational institution is Indiana University, a multi-campus university system; its flagship campus was endorsed as Indiana Seminary in 1820.
-Indiana State University was established as the state's Normal School in 1865; Purdue University was chartered as a land-grant university in 1869 and is also a multi-campus institution.
-The three other independent state universities are Vincennes University (founded in 1801 by the Indiana Territory), Ball State University (1918), and the University of Southern Indiana (1965 as ISU–Evansville).